cpj/winter-2012/01_week_one/README.md

 ## assignments:
-_Finish assignments by 10 a.m. on Friday._
+_Finish assignments by 10 a.m., Monday of week 2._

 ### web services
 - Sign up for codeyear.com